 Wasn’t the Roman Catholic Church first?

 Sort of.
 Though the RCC can claim heritage to the original Christian church, and will often point to it in their apostolic succession, there’s more to it than that:

 The difference between the Roman Catholic Church and the Orthodox Church is monumental.
-It has been said that Roman Catholicism and Protestantism are just two sides of the same coin, each emphasizing one extreme of a legalistic and transactional salvation.
+It has been said that Roman Catholicism and Protestantism are just two sides of the same coin, each emphasizing opposite extremes of a transactional salvation.
 Roman Catholicism and Protestantism both emphasize God as a judge, and salvation as being acquitted of guilt.
-But in Orthodoxy, God as judge is just a part of the picture and can only go so far in our understanding of Him.
-Salvation in the Orthodox Church has always emphasized healing and union with God by way of continual repentance within the context of community.
+But in Orthodox Christianity, God as judge is just a part of the picture and can only go so far in our understanding of Him.
+Salvation in the Orthodox Church has always emphasized union with God by way of continual repentance and healing within the context of community.

 For a quick overview of some of the differences between Orthodoxy and Roman Catholicism, this brief video touches on five of them: